yixiao1/mcv-m5/README.md

 - [x] (c) Implete a new network
           -(c.1) we impleted ResNet network on TT100K and KITTI datasets
 - [x] (d) Boost the performance of the network
-          - Bagging and Data Augmentation
+          - Changing learning rate and data augmentation
 - [x] (e) Report